Gilbert syndrome

 These steps include:

-• Make sure your health care providers know you have Gilbert syndrome.
-Because Gilbert syndrome affects the way your body processes certain medications, every provider you visit needs to know that you have the condition.
+- Make sure your health care providers know you have Gilbert syndrome.
+Because Gilbert syndrome affects the way your body processes certain medicines, every healthcare professional you visit needs to know that you have the condition.

-• Eat a healthy diet.
-Avoid extremely low-calorie diets.
+- Eat a healthy diet.
+Don't follow extremely low-calorie diets.
 Stick to a routine eating schedule, and avoid fasting or skipping meals.

 Preparing for your appointment

-Before your appointment, you might want to jot down questions to ask your health care provider, including:
+Before your appointment, you might want to jot down questions to ask, including:

-• Could the medications I'm taking for other conditions worsen Gilbert syndrome?
+- Could the medicines I'm taking for other conditions worsen Gilbert syndrome?